ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 Extensions are processed in order, as today.
 (Richard has a separate proposal in preparation, to make extensions order-independent.)

-The meaning of ``-W`` and ``-Wall`` continue to be mean "enable all recommended warnings" and "enable all reasonable warnings", just as in GHC today.
+The meanings of ``-W`` and ``-Wall`` continue to be "enable all recommended warnings" and "enable all reasonable warnings", just as in GHC today.
-These lists may therefore vary with GHC version; so a later GHC version may warn about things that an earlier GHC version does not.
+These lists may therefore vary with GHC version.
+That is, they are not fixed by a language edition, so a later GHC version may warn about things that an earlier GHC version does not.
+If you use (say) ``-XGHC2021`` you will, of course, get all the warnings that are in ``-XGHC2021``.
+You would only use ``-Wall`` to get *extra* ones, meaning "warn about anything smelly, including stuff not warned about in GHC2021".

 We also propose that we become more systematic about specifying extension properties.
 Specifically, for each language extension X you should specify: